-We used to love sitting at the bar at O-Ku, in the Warehouse District in downtown Raleigh.
+We also like to sit at the bar at O-Ku, in the Warehouse District in downtown Raleigh.
 We were there on opening day and we have been there a lot over the years.
-But unfortunately, probably due to turnover of head chefs, the food is really inconsistent and the sushi just isn’t what it was when it first open.
+They have happy hour from Monday through Thursday at the bar, from 5:00pm to 7:00pm.

-But O-Ku is a beautiful restaurant and they have an expansive menu with Japanese food, not just sushi, and it’s worth a try.
+It is a beautiful restaurant and they have an expansive menu with Japanese food, not only sushi, and it's worth a try.
 They have outdoor seating but the indoor restaurant is the nicer experience.